Jay-Wook/regulations/REGULATIONS.md

 - 2f) All persons MUST NOT interfere with other persons.
 - 2g) All persons MUST conduct themselves in a considerate manner.
 - 2h) All persons MUST be 18 years of age by the close of registration or have written permission from a legal parent or guardian.
-- 2i) All persons MUST respect the drug and alcohol policy:
-    - 2i1) All persons MUST NOT be under the influence of Alcohol or other impairing drugs during competition.
-    - 2i2) All persons MUST NOT display any signs of impairment before or during competition.
-    - 2i3) All persons MAY consume Alcohol or other impairing drugs after the competition within the laws of the local jurisdiction and away from the venue.
-    - 2i4) All persons MUST NOT distribute drugs or alcohol to a minor at any time.
-- 2j) All persons MUST be suitably dressed.
+- 2i) All persons MUST be suitably dressed.
-- 2k) Any person MAY compete in a CRGA Tournament providing:
+- 2j) Any person MAY compete in a CRGA Tournament providing:
-    - 2k1) They MUST comply with these regulations.
+    - 2j1) They MUST comply with these regulations.
-    - 2k2) They MUST register for the tournament by the stated deadline.
+    - 2j2) They MUST register for the tournament by the stated deadline.
-    - 2k3) They MUST NOT be suspended by the CRGA.
+    - 2j3) They MUST NOT be suspended by the CRGA.
-    - 2k4) They MUST meet any additional eligibility requirements.
+    - 2j4) They MUST meet any additional eligibility requirements.
-- 2l) In order to register the person MUST provide necessary information.
+- 2k) In order to register the person MUST provide necessary information.
-    - 2l1) They MUST provide their unique CRGA identifier if available.
+    - 2k1) They MUST provide their unique CRGA identifier if available.
-    - 2l2) They MUST provide an alias to use during the competition.
+    - 2k2) They MUST provide an alias to use during the competition.
-    - 2l3) They MUST provide a suitable email address to serve as contact.
+    - 2k3) They MUST provide a suitable email address to serve as contact.
-    - 2l4) They SHOULD provide legal name and identification to be eligible for monetary awards.
+    - 2k4) They SHOULD provide legal name and identification to be eligible for monetary awards.
+(Note: CRGA MUST respenct all player's right to anonymity.)
-- 2m) All persons MUST NOT use any external aids that give an unfair advantage.
+- 2l) All persons MUST NOT use any external aids that give an unfair advantage.
 This includes:
-    - 2m1) Written notes or other unfair non-electronic aids.
+    - 2l1) Written notes or other unfair non-electronic aids.
-    - 2m2) Laptops or other unfair electronic aids.
+    - 2l2) Laptops or other unfair electronic aids.
-    - 2m3) Modified controllers or other gaming peripherals.
+    - 2l3) Modified controllers or other gaming peripherals.
-- 2n) All persons MUST NOT modify, adjust, or otherwise tamper with CRGA technology.
+- 2m) All persons MUST NOT modify, adjust, or otherwise tamper with CRGA technology.
-- 2o) CRGA MAY suspend or expel any person from the competition and/or league at any time the code of conduct is violated.
+- 2n) CRGA MAY suspend or expel any person from the competition and/or league at any time the code of conduct is violated.

 ## Article 3: Equipment

 - 3a) All CRGA tournaments are conducted on original hardware or MiSTer FPGA:
     - 3a1) Tournament hardware MUST be established at the time of registration.
     - 3a2) All competitors MUST use identical hardware.
     - 3a3) All units used by competitors MUST operate software as intended by the manufacturer.
-    - 3a4) STA equipment MUST sync the start of each heat on the same framerule.
 - 3b) All tournament displays will be provided:
     - 3b1) Each competitor MUST have an intended CRT monitor for their station.
     - 3b2) Each competitor MUST have equal access to view the STA stream.